Enalean/tuleap-documentation-en/languages/en/user-guide/new-project.rst

-.. |SYSPRODUCTNAME| replace:: Tuleap

 Creating a New Project
 ======================

-So - you are a freshly registered |SYSPRODUCTNAME| user and you want to make your developer or project leader life easier.
+So - you are a freshly registered Tuleap user and you want to make your developer or project leader life easier.
 In other words you want to: